Interior Design and Pre-Architecture Program Retention and Outcomes

 By the Numbers

-- 89% of graduates in the Class of 2016 are employed in interior design or a related profession.
+- 31% of graduates in the Class of 2020 are employed within six months in interior design or a related profession.

 - Graduates are highly sought after by recruiters from top interior design firms in the region, including ESPN, Atelier 10, and Peter Newman Architects